 Survivor Support and Liberation

-We want to liberate each other from violent structures, systems of harm and dangerous expectations.
+We want to liberate each other from violent structures, systems of harm and carceral frameworks.

 Many survivors who have been through trauma also have to fight state violence; facing an openly sexist and racist criminal justice system, classist benefit system and an exclusionary well-being and recovery world.
 We all have to navigate healing and justice through systems set up to fail us.